OHDSI/TheBookOfOhdsi/Cohorts.md

 renderTranslateExecuteSql(conn, sql, cdm_db_schema = cdmDbSchema, all_ht_drugs = allHtDrugs)
 ```

-Note that we use a left join, and only allow rows where the person_id, which comes from the DRUG_EXPOSURE table is NULL, meaning no matching record was found.
+Note that we use a left join, and only allow rows where the PERSON_ID, which comes from the DRUG_EXPOSURE table is NULL, meaning no matching record was found.

 ### Monotherapy